 Here we met ‘Oor Ideas’ Wullie by artists Gilly Beach & Danny Wallace.
 He was decorated in adhesive stamps (invented in Dundee by a Dundonian).
-The stamps depict other Dundee inventions or things influenced by Dundee.
+The stamps depicted other Dundee inventions and things influenced by Dundee.

 We met Desperate Dan too

 After ‘Oor Ideas’ we bumped into some other well-known comic book characters who hail from Dundee – Desperate Dan striding with purpose and Mini the Minx, catapult poised mischievously.